 Also, keep in mind that anything you’re getting for “free” is never actually free.

 A lot of us skim when we’re reading.
 It’s easy to read the headline and the first paragraph or two, accept it, and move on to the next headline.
-The probably is, the headline may not accurately reflect what’s in the story.
+The problem is, the headline may not accurately reflect what’s in the story.

 Both the proliferation of news outlets and the expectation that content should be available for free online have helped to feed into the practice of using click-bait headlines.
 Basically, that’s a headline that’s designed to grab your attention so that you click on it, you get shown some ads, and the website makes a few cents.
 Seeing a lot of these types of headlines can give a very skewed perspective on what’s going on.

-Just because the click-bait is there doesn’t mean you have to click on it.
-There are more reasonable options available, so hunt around, and when you find a good one, stick to it.
+Just because the clickbait is there doesn’t mean you have to click on it.& There are more reasonable options available, so hunt around, and when you find a good one, stick to it.

 Check the author